Private Toronto City Tour

 A former parking lot magically transformed into a whimsical urban beach park.
 Located in a heritage industrial area next to Redpath Sugar Refinery, Sugar Beach features pink umbrellas, white sand, Muskoka chairs, and tree-lined promenade.
 The perfect beachside setting to catch a few rays!

-Designated a National Historic Site, Kensington Market is one of Toronto’s oldest neighbourhoods.
+Designated a National Historic Site, Kensington Market is one of Toronto’s oldest neighborhoods.
 Known for tree-lined streets and clusters of Victoria townhouses.
 Eclectic and multicultural, it’s considered the Bohemian heart of Canada, offering vintage stores, street art, and authentic food spots.

 Famous as a Bohemian enclave in the 1960's, Yorkville today is the epitome of chic shopping.
-This posh neighbourhood is the place to be seen especially during Toronto’s famous film festival.
+This posh neighborhood is the place to be seen especially during Toronto’s famous film festival.
 Filled with charming Victorian homes, elegant shops and trendy restaurants, Yorkville includes Bloor Street’s “Mink Mile” for those seeking serious retail therapy.

 It’s a memorable stroll at the Distillery Historic District, offering the continent’s best-preserved collection of Victorian industrial architecture.
 Both hip and historic, the revitalized whisky distillery features galleries, boutiques and artisan studios.
 The pedestrian-only setting is a walker’s delight with cobblestone streets, twisting lanes and outdoor sculptures.